SANDF nurses, doctors arrive in Eastern Cape to bolster Covid-19 fight - The Rep

-The South African National Defence Force has deployed 52 healthcare workers to the Eastern Cape.
+The defence force has deployed 52 health care workers to the Eastern Cape.

-Their deployment was made after Eastern Cape premier Oscar Mabuyane admitted last week that the province was overwhelmed with Covid-19 cases and needed reinforcements.
+They were deployed after Eastern Cape premier Oscar Mabuyane admitted last week that the province was overwhelmed with Covid-19 cases and needed reinforcements, reports HeraldLIVE.

 SA Military Health Services head Zola Dabula confirmed that the deployment was a direct result of the premier’s request, saying the military was always on standby.